-Meteorology is the study of the Earth’s atmosphere, a component of Earth system science, and a meteorologist is someone who predicts the weather based on the systems of the Earth’s atmosphere, and an aviation meteorologist does all that with a singular focus on the aviation industry.
-Aviation meteorology students become experts in math and physics, build a comprehensive knowledge of meteorology and gain in-depth exposure to fields like oceanography, geology, space science, environmental science, climate science and atmospheric chemistry.
+Meteorology is the study of the Earth’s atmosphere, and a component of Earth system science; a meteorologist is someone who predicts the weather based on the systems of the Earth’s atmosphere, and an aviation meteorologist does all that with a singular focus on the aviation industry.
+Aviation meteorology students become experts in math and physics, build a comprehensive knowledge of meteorology, and gain in-depth exposure to fields like oceanography, geology, space science, environmental science, climate science and atmospheric chemistry.
 Whether you want to be a professional atmospheric scientist, aviation meteorologist, or weather specialist, an aviation meteorology degree from Florida Tech develops a strong background in aviation with experience in modern meteorology technology and industry best practices.

 You can also choose to include the flight option in your degree, which allows you a specialization in air traffic control.
 The air traffic control program meets the requirements of the Federal Aviation Administration’s air traffic-collegiate training initiative program and is FAA-approved.
-Click here to learn more about this degree option.
+Learn more about this degree option.

-A unique and memorable component of each student’s first-year experience in the aviation meteorology degree program at Florida Tech is the Whole Earth Course.
-This class, which integrates biology, chemistry, physics, geology and mathematics leads students to experience and understand our planet as a system of interacting processes.
+A unique and memorable component of each student’s first-year experience in the aviation meteorology degree program at Florida Tech is the Whole Earth course.
+This class, which integrates biology, chemistry, physics, geology, and mathematics, leads students to experience and understand our planet as a system of interacting processes.
 Students may also enroll in Weather Briefing, a course that covers the key aspects of forecasting.

 Another signature of the aviation meteorology degree program at Florida Tech is that first-year students are invited to work alongside faculty on weather research and often begin working on projects during their first few weeks on campus.
 See below for more information.

-The major benefits of Florida Tech over any other national aviation university are our small class sizes and the close personal contact students enjoy with their professors and administrators.
+The major benefits of Florida Tech over any other national aviation universities are our small class sizes and the close personal contact students enjoy with their professors and administrators.
 Whether for student advising, academic assistance, or internship and research mentorship, our faculty is available to mentor students.

-The aviation management faculty at Florida Tech is a mixture of experienced pilots, airport design and management experts and a professional meteorologist who stays updated on the latest developments in meteorology training.
-As a top national aviation university, our faculty members are also experts in at least one other aviation-related field including aviation law, aviation business management, and safety.
+The aviation management faculty at Florida Tech is a mixture of experienced pilots, airport design and management experts, and a professional meteorologist who stays updated on the latest developments in meteorology training.
+As a top national aviation university, our faculty members are also experts in at least one other aviation-related field, including aviation law, aviation business management, and safety.
 The meteorology professor also serves as the advisor for all meteorology majors.

 Our students are up for a challenge and are encouraged by our professors to join in an annual national forecasting contest where they compete with other national aviation university students from all over the country.
-Florida Tech claims several winners over the years.
+Florida Tech has claimed several winners over the years.
 In addition, each year professors assist high-achieving meteorology students in applying for scholarships from the American Meteorological Society.

 Skurla Hall includes computer labs for airport design and planning, and the Basic Aviation Training Device (BATD) Lab, where aviation students can fly desktop simulators under the supervision of a flight instructor.
 Skurla Hall is also where aviation majors find the Air Traffic Control Lab.